Why Are My Calathea Leaves Curling? (And What to Do)

 Signs

-- Curling plus faded or bleached leaf patterns
+- Curling plus faded or bleached leaf patterns (those beautiful markings look washed out)

-- Brown, crispy patches on leaves
+- Brown, crispy patches on the most sun-exposed leaves

 The Fix

-- North or east-facing windows are ideal
+- North or east-facing windows are ideal for calatheas

 4. Temperature Stress